istaari/Leetcode/Thoughts.md

 ## Dynamic Programming

 - Considers all possible choices
+- Always initialize the base case to make recurrence relation valid
+- Think of smallest input like size is empty or 1, or string is empty

 ## Math